Step into a world where cultures meet and journey along the Silk Roads. This is a celebration you won’t want to miss.

 Ticket prices

-• £100 and £90 for members: includes buffet dinner and three complimentary drinks.
+• £100, or £90 for members: includes buffet dinner and three complimentary drinks.

-• £60 and £50 for members: includes two complimentary drinks.
+• £60, or £50 for members: includes two complimentary drinks.
 This ticket does not include dinner.
 Use code SUMMER2025 at check out to book this ticket option.
-Please note that food will not be able to be purchased on the night.
+Please note that food will not be available to be purchased on the night.

 Booking information